open/close all folders

 An 11-year-old Farm boy sucked into Cyberspace and recruited to help Motherboard.
 Carries a very handy red backpack with him at all times, is reasonably athletic, and loves solving mysteries.
 Also loves Star Wars, the color green, Redwall, and Will Smith.

-- Berserk Button: Slider showing him up.
-Anytime Inez calls him 'Matthew'.
+- Berserk Button: Despite his overall easy-going nature, Matt has a couple, namely Slider showing him up and anytime Inez calls him "Matthew".

 - Fiery Redhead: While admittedly Matt doesn't really have much of a temper (unless you're Inez), he is slightly more hot-headed than either of the girls.